aldass/angular-ngrx-data/docs/save-entities.md

 The `store` never sees these reducer calls (and you won't see them in the redux tools).
 They are are applied synchronously, in succession to an instance of the `EntityCache` object.

-After all `ChangeSet.changes` have been reduced, the `EntityCacheReducer` returns the updated `EntityCache` and the ngrx `Store` gets the new, fully-updated cache in one shot.
+After all `ChangeSet.changes` have been reduced, the `EntityCacheReducer` returns the updated `EntityCache` and the NgRx `Store` gets the new, fully-updated cache in one shot.

 That should mean that the cache is in a stable state, with all relationships updated, before any code outside the store hears of the changes.